minimapletinytools/react-lua-tutorial/react-lua-expert.md

 ## Contributing to react-lua

-[React-lua](https://github.com/Roblox/react-lua) is currently not accepting direct contributions.
+[JS.Lua](https://github.com/jsdotlua) hosts the [community maintained fork of react-lua](https://github.com/jsdotlua/react-lua) and is also the source from which the React Wally packages are built from.
+You may open issues and pull requests here.
+This is forked from the Roblox maintained [React-lua](https://github.com/Roblox/react-lua) repo which is currently not accepting community contributions.
 This is primarily due to 2 reasons:

 - React-lua attempts to closely follow the upstream React code and therefore there are strict contribution guidelines that still need to defined
 - Roblox's internal CI/CD tools for lua development are not publicly available at this time and therefore changes can not be automatically verified.

-This may change in the future.
+In there future, things may change and there may be more collaboration and coherency here, but what we have right now is what we have.
 There is so much potential for a vibrant, diverse and collaborative open source ecosystem around Lua and Roblox!!